Manipulating documents

 The document currently loaded in each one of your browser tabs is represented by a document object model.
 This is a "tree structure" representation created by the browser that enables the HTML structure to be easily accessed by programming languages — for example the browser itself uses it to apply styling and other information to the correct elements as it renders a page, and developers like you can manipulate the DOM with JavaScript after the page has been rendered.

-We have created a simple example page at dom-example.html (see it live also).
+We have created an example page at dom-example.html (see it live also).
 Try opening this up in your browser — it is a very simple page containing a <section> element inside which you can find an image, and a paragraph with a link inside.
 The HTML source code looks like this:

 html